 Various elements of the supernatural played a role in a number of episodes of Castle – including ghosts and vampires – but in the end, the murders investigated by New York City homicide detective Kate Beckett and her mystery-writing partner Richard Castle have always had a more rational explanation.

-During the season four episode “Undead Again,” however, the pair is faced with overwhelming evidence that the death of David Lock occurred at the hands of an actual zombie.
-Although the cause of death is ruled blunt-force trauma, for instance, large chunks of Lock’s skin were ripped away by human teeth.
+During the season four episode “Undead Again,” however, the pair is faced with overwhelming evidence that David Lock was murdered by an actual zombie.
+Although the cause of death is ruled blunt-force trauma, large chunks of Lock’s skin were ripped away by human teeth.
 A piece of a lace cuff from the nineteenth century was found at the scene as well.
 And in addition to the account of eyewitness Charlie Coleman, a video security camera caught the culprit on film as he lumbered away in the aftermath.

-“My friends, that is a zombie,” Richard Castle remarks upon seeing the decaying face of the suspect.
-Despite the declaration, Kate Beckett remains skeptical until their investigation leads them to an abandoned warehouse in the dead of night.
-“They’re after us, they’re after us!” a young female shouts as she races past Beckett and Castle.
+“My friends, that is a zombie,” Richard Castle says after seeing the decaying face of the suspect.
+Despite her partner’s certainty, Kate Beckett remains a skeptic until their investigation leads them to an abandoned warehouse in the dead of night.
+“They’re after us, they’re after us!” a young woman shouts as she races past Beckett and Castle.
 “What are you people doing, don’t just stand there – run!” adds her male counterpart.

-Kate Beckett and Richard Castle refuse to heed their words and soon find themselves surrounded by a zombie horde.
+Ignoring the couple’s warnings, Kate Beckett and Richard Castle soon find themselves surrounded by a zombie horde.
 While Castle contemplates the hopelessness of their situation, telling his partner that there are just too many of them to fight, Beckett realizes that something else must be going on.
 “There’s no way this is real,” she tells Castle.
 “NYPD!
 Stop moving, now!
 And stop pretending to be zombies!”
-With those words, the zombies do indeed stop.
+In unison, the zombies immediately stop.

 “Take it easy, we’re just zombie walking here,” one of them explains.
 “Zombie walking, it’s like an amped up form of tag.
 We dress up like zombies and we chase the normals.
 If we tag them, we turn them and they become zombies too.”
 While Kate Beckett still appears confused by the announcement, Richard Castle merely exclaims, “How did I not know about this?”

-How someone like Richard Castle – who is well versed in the realm of pop culture – could be oblivious to the concept of zombie walking is indeed puzzling.
-Rather than being a new phenomenon, the Zombie Walk actually evolved from a 2001 promotion in Sacramento, California, for the city’s annual Trash Film Orgy festival.
-Although only a handful of participants showed up for this initial Zombie Parade, the event was drawing well over 1,000 “zombies” a mere decade later.
+How someone like Richard Castle – who is well versed in the realm of popular culture – could be oblivious to the concept of zombie walking is indeed puzzling.
+Rather than being a new phenomenon, the Zombie Walk evolved from a 2001 promotion in Sacramento, California, for the city’s annual Trash Film Orgy festival.
+Although only a handful of participants showed up for the initial Zombie Parade, the event was drawing well over 1,000 “zombies” a mere decade later.

-Other cities developed their own Zombie Walks in the years that followed, including Denver, Chicago, and Toronto.
+Other cities developed their own Zombie Walks afterwards, including Denver, Chicago, and Toronto.
 The Guinness Book of World Records eventually took notice, awarding Pittsburgh the honor of attracting the largest zombie crowd for its 2006 Zombie Walk, a record that has been broken many times since.

 While it is apparent that zombies are a popular part of contemporary culture, the question of why they have such appeal is another matter.
 During the episode “Undead Again,” Richard Castle himself asks that very question.
 “Being a fan of zombie lore, I get,” he tells Kate Beckett.
 “What’s the appeal of being a zombie?
 Who would want to be alive in a decayed, mindless state?
 Being a vampire, that I understand.
 That’s the romantic route to immortality.
 The gentlemen’s monster, as it were.”

-One of the participants at the Zombie Walk is an assistant professor of anthropology, and he offers his own answer to the query.
-“I believe our fascination with zombies is a cultural phenomenon, a commentary on the inner numbness of modern life,” he flatly states before Kate Beckett cuts him off.
+One of the participants at the Zombie Walk is an assistant professor of anthropology who has his own thoughts on the subject.
+“I believe our fascination with zombies is a cultural phenomenon, a commentary on the inner numbness of modern life,” he begins before Kate Beckett cuts him off.

-In his essay “A Stagger-on Role to Die For” from The Walking Dead and Philosophy: Zombie Apocalypse Now – a 2012 anthology volume that examines the AMC drama The Walking Dead – David Beisecker likewise explores the current cultural fascination with zombies.
+In “A Stagger-on Role to Die For” from The Walking Dead and Philosophy: Zombie Apocalypse Now – a 2012 collection of essays that examines the AMC drama The Walking Dead – David Beisecker likewise explores the cultural fascination with zombies.
 “It’s built into the very concept of a zombie that the possibility of becoming a zombie is supposed to be one of the most horrible and terrifying fates to contemplate, one that no rational creature would ever wish on either themselves or their remains,” Beisecker writes.

-Despite this fact, tens-of-thousands of people still dress up as zombies and pretend to be amongst the walking dead every year.
+Despite this fact, tens-of-thousands of people still dress up as zombies and pretend to be members of the walking dead every year.
 To understand their motivation, Beisecker considers multiple possibilities, ranging from mere curiosity to perverse fantasy, until finally arriving at an answer that he finds plausible.

 “Zombies might be wretched, pathetic, utterly ungraceful and laughably inept,” he begins.
 “Even so, I suspect many of us harbor, deep down in our souls, doubts of being awkward, pathetic losers as well.
 So when we look at zombies, we just might see our own insecurities reflected right back at us – as through a magnifying glass.
 Zombies might suffer their bodily limitations, but don’t we all?
 We too sometimes stumble about, and have trouble finding the exits out of stairwells – not to mention that we’re often much less articulate than we’d like to be.”

 Later, after he has been exonerated and is on the verge of being released, he tells police detective Kevin Ryan, “I’m not sure that’s a good idea.”
-While he agrees that enough time has passed since being bitten to ensure that he will not turn into a zombie, the fact that the killer has not yet been apprehended likewise gives him pause.
-“I’ll just stay here,” Coleman tells Ryan as he shuts the door to his cell.
+While Coleman agrees that enough time has passed to ensure that he will not turn into a zombie, the fact that the killer has not yet been apprehended gives him pause.
+“I’ll just stay here,” he says to Ryan as he shuts the door to his cell.
 For Charlie Coleman, being in jail is a better alternative than coming face-to-face with a real life zombie.

 “The answer lies in fear,” Robert A. Delfino and Kyle Taylor write in The Walking Dead and Philosophy.
 “Zombies are a projection of some of our worst fears.
 They represent everything we do not want to be.
 We’re living, they’re dead.
 We’re intelligent, they’re not.
 We’re civilized, they’re cannibalistic beasts.
 We hope for an afterlife of happiness, they represent an afterlife of horror.
 If humans are in the image of God, zombies are the reverse image of us – deformed, hideous, and bestial.
 Zombies force us to contemplate human nature itself and our worst fears about it.
 That’s why zombies fascinate and terrify us.”